jeetsukumaran/DendroPy/doc/source/tutorial/working_with_metadata_annotations.rst

 Retrieving a Single Annotation By Search Criteria
 -------------------------------------------------

-The :meth:`~dendropy.dataobject.base.AnnotationSet.find` method of the the :attr:`annotations` object return a the *first* :class:`~dendropy.dataobject.base.Annotation` object that matches the search or filter criteria specified in keyword arguments to the :meth:`~dendropy.dataobject.base.AnnotationSet.findall` call.
+The :meth:`~dendropy.datamodel.basemodel.AnnotationSet.find` method of the the :attr:`annotations` object return a the *first* :class:`~dendropy.datamodel.basemodel.Annotation` object that matches the search or filter criteria specified in keyword arguments to the :meth:`~dendropy.datamodel.basemodel.AnnotationSet.findall` call.
-These keyword arguments should specify attributes of :class:`~dendropy.dataobject.base.Annotation` and the corresponding value to be matched.
+These keyword arguments should specify attributes of :class:`~dendropy.datamodel.basemodel.Annotation` and the corresponding value to be matched.
-Multiple keyword-value pairs can be specified, and only the first :class:`~dendropy.dataobject.base.Annotation` object that matches *all* the criteria will be returned.
+Multiple keyword-value pairs can be specified, and only the first :class:`~dendropy.datamodel.basemodel.Annotation` object that matches *all* the criteria will be returned.

 For example::